entando/entando-keycloak/README.md

 then open the browser to show the login screen.
 Default port (host is localhost) and credentials are set up in the `docker-compose.yml` file.

+By default `docker-compose` uses `Dockerfile.keycloak`.
+If you want to use `Dockerfile.redhat-sso` you have to enable the enviroment variables that are currently commented out in the YAML file.

 ## Troubleshooting
 To properly display theme changes, stop Keycloak, then